-(#5737)(#2416)An ML probe request allows a non-AP STA to request an AP to include the same requested partial profile for all APs affiliated with the (#6262)(#6237)(#6238)targeted AP MLD if the Probe Request frame includes the (Extended) Request element in frame body and the (#6701)Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.
+(#5737)(#2416)An MLProbe Request allows a non-AP STA to request an AP to include the same requested partial profile for all APs affiliated with the (#6262)(#6237)(#6238)targeted AP MLD if the MLProbe Request frame includes the (Extended) Request element in frame body and the (#6701)Probe Request Multi-Link element in the MLProbe Request frame does not include any per-STA profile.

-(#1155)(#1414)(#2581)(#3367)(#3359)(#2859)An ML probe response is a Probe Response frame:
+(#1155)(#1414)(#2581)(#3367)(#3359)(#2859)An MLProbe Response is a Action frame:

-that is transmitted in response to receiving an ML probe request
+that is transmitted in response to receiving an MLProbe Request

+and that is transmitted by an AP affiliated with the AP MLD identified by the soliciting MLProbe Request frame

 and that includes (#6700)Basic Multi-Link element which can carry complete or partial per-STA profile(s), based on the soliciting request, for each of the requested AP(s) of the (#6262)(#6237)(#6238)targeted AP MLD.

+If the MLProbe Request frame is soliciting information of an AP MLD that is affiliated with an AP corresponding to the nontransmitted BSSID in a multiple BSSID set, then the AP corresponding to the nontransmitted BSSID shall respond with an MLProbe Response frame.
+The TA field of such an MLProbe Response frame shall be set to the nontransmitted BSSID and the frame does not carry Multiple BSSID element.

-(#5737)(#2416)(#2583)(#3360)(#1422)If an AP that is affiliated with an AP MLD receives an ML probe request from a non-AP STA requesting complete profile, it shall respond with an ML probe response, which is a Probe Response frame that includes a (#6700)Basic Multi-Link element with (#2419)a per-STA profile with complete profile for each of the APs that are affiliated (#6262)(#6237)(#6238)with the targeted AP MLD and that are requested by the ML probe request, subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response)(#1048). (#5737)If it receives an ML probe request from a non-AP STA requesting partial profile, it shall respond with an ML probe response that includes a (#6700)Basic Multi-Link element with (#2419)a per-STA profile with at least the elements requested from the (Extended) Request element for each of the APs that are affiliated (#6262)(#6237)(#6238)with the targeted AP MLD and that are requested by the ML probe request, unless the elements requested are not part of the complete profile for each of the APs and subject to the rules defined in 11.1.4.3.4 (Criteria for sending a response)(#1048).
+(#5737)(#2416)(#2583)(#3360)(#1422)If an AP that is affiliated with an AP MLD receives an MLProbe Request from a non-AP STA requesting complete profile, it shall respond with an MLProbe response that includes a (#6700)Basic Multi-Link element with (#2419)a per-STA profile with complete profile for each of the APs that are affiliated (#6262)(#6237)(#6238)with the targeted AP MLD and that are requested by the MLProbe Request(#1048). (#5737)If it receives an MLProbe Request from a non-AP STA requesting partial profile, it shall respond with an MLProbe Response that includes a (#6700)Basic Multi-Link element with (#2419)a per-STA profile with at least the elements requested from the (Extended) Request element for each of the APs that are affiliated (#6262)(#6237)(#6238)with the targeted AP MLD and that are requested by the MLProbe Request, unless the elements requested are not part of the complete profile for each of the APs (#1048).

-(#5737)(#2583)(#3360)(#1423)If an AP that is operating in the 2.4 GHz band or the 5 GHz band that is part of an AP MLD receives an ML probe request requesting complete profile and responds with an ML probe response (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame may be set to the broadcast address unless the AP is not including its actual SSID in the SSID element of its Beacon frames.
+(#5737)(#2583)(#3360)(#1423)If an AP that is operating in the 2.4 GHz band or the 5 GHz band that is part of an AP MLD receives an MLProbe Request requesting complete profile and responds with an MLProbe Response , the Address 1 field of the MLProbe Response frame may be set to the broadcast address unless the AP is not including its actual SSID in the SSID element of its Beacon frames.

-(#1049)(#1926)(#2421)(#2592)(#2858)NOTE—An AP operating in 6 GHz sets the Address 1 field of the Probe Response frame to broadcast address as defined in 26.17.2.3.2 (AP behavior for fast passive scanning).

-(#5737)(#1676)(#1042)(#1044)None of the non-AP STAs of a non-AP MLD shall send an ML probe request to an AP of the AP MLD in the corresponding link if any non-AP STA of the same non-AP MLD has already received a ML probe response including complete profile from any of the AP of the AP MLD in any link, since the MLME-SCAN.request primitive with ScanType parameter indicating an active scan was issued.
+(#5737)(#1676)(#1042)(#1044)None of the non-AP STAs of a non-AP MLD shall send an MLProbe Request to an AP of the AP MLD in the corresponding link if any non-AP STA of the same non-AP MLD has already received a MLProbe Response including complete profile from any of the AP of the AP MLD in any link, since the MLME-SCAN.request primitive with ScanType parameter indicating an active scan was issued.

+An MLProbe Request frame shall solicit information of no more than one AP MLD and one or more APs affiliated with that MLD.

+An MLProbe Response frame shall carry information of no more than one AP MLD and one or more APs affiliated with that MLD.

 35.3.4.3 Non-AP behavior(#1010)(#1020)